Note: The syllabus is subject to change

 You must also justify every self-grade score with a comment.
 If you are really confused about how to grade a particular problem, you should post on Piazza.
 This is not supposed to be a stressful process.

 Your self-grades will be due a week after the solutions are released.
 If you do not submit a self-grade, you will receive a zero on the corresponding written homework.
 Written homework grades will be calculated by taking your self-grades, and adjusting them by comparing to TA-graded sub-questions.

 You will each be allowed to drop your lowest written homework and your two lowest electronic homeworks.
 These may be distributed throughout the semester, and do not have to all be from the same homework.
 (When calculating final grades, this will happen automatically, we’ll just use your highest scoring submissions.)

 Note that this policy is also meant to deal with cases like internet issues while submitting, forgetting about the deadline, emergency situations, joining the class late, etc.

 Submissions should acknowledge all collaborators and sources consulted.
 All code and written responses should be original.
 We trust you all to submit your own work, but to protect the integrity of the course from anyone who doesn’t want to play by the rules, we will actively be checking for code plagiarism (both from current classmates and previous semesters).
 We are not lenient about cheating; we sympathize with Kris Pister’s policy.

 The midterm exam will be held from 8pm to 10pm on Thursday, October 17.
-You are permitted to bring one double-sided, US Letter-sized, handwritten sheet of notes.
+You are permitted to bring one double-sided, US Letter-sized, sheet of notes.

 The final exam will be held from 8am to 11am on Tuesday, December 17.
-You are permitted to bring two double-sided, US Letter-sized, handwritten sheet of notes.
+You are permitted to bring two double-sided, US Letter-sized, sheet of notes.

 Overall grades will be determined from: